steven2358/awesome-generative-ai/README.md

 - [CodiumAI](https://www.codium.ai/) - With CodiumAI, you get non-trivial tests suggested right inside your IDE, so you stay confident when you push.
 - [MutableAI](https://mutable.ai/) - AI Accelerated Software Development.
 - [OpenAI Cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API.
+- [TurboPilot](https://github.com/ravenscroftj/turbopilot) - A self-hosted copilot clone which uses the library behind llama.cpp to run the 6 Billion Parameter Salesforce Codegen model in 4GiB of RAM.

 ## Image